HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 {{ figure_markup(
   image="alt-svc-example.jpg",
-  caption="`alt-svc` response header example.", description="Screenshot showing the `alt-svc` HTTP response header supporting HTTP/3 on UDP port 443 with ALPN value `h3` and `max-age` of 26 hours for `www.akamai.com`", width=716, height=419
+  caption="`alt-svc` response header example.", description="Screenshot of the Chrome devtools networking panel, with the Headers tab showing the `alt-svc` HTTP response header supporting HTTP/3 on UDP port 443 with ALPN value `h3` and `max-age` of 26 hours for `www.akamai.com`", width=716, height=419
   )